‘A Practical Guide to Responding to Housing Disrepair and Unfitness Claims – Second Edition’ by Iain Wightwick

 Description

 Housing conditions claims are not just wasteful in terms of officer time and finances.
 They can be very stressful for those involved, particularly where landlords face large numbers of claims and their staff are already busy planning and carrying out repairs, maintenance and improvements.
-I anticipate that all landlords would prefer to direct their resources to repairs rather than legal fees.
+All social landlords would prefer to direct their resources to repairs rather than legal fees.

 The book is more about the strategies needed to deal with disrepair litigation rather than the substantive law.

-If you are a tenant’s representative, I hope that the book will help you to weed out good claims from the many which are at present gratuitously and unnecessarily issued.
+If you are a tenant’s representative, the book will help you to weed out good claims from the many which are at present gratuitously and unnecessarily issued.

 ABOUT THE AUTHOR

 This is his second book.
-He wrote “A Practical Guide to Antisocial Behaviour Injunctions” in 2019.
+He wrote “A Practical Guide to Antisocial Behaviour Injunctions” in 2019, the second edition of which was published in 2023.

-He has thirty years’ experience of acting for social landlords and tenants and a reputation for creative, cost-controlling approaches to litigation and to alternative dispute resolution.
+He has thirty-five years’ experience of acting for social landlords and tenants and a reputation for creative, cost-controlling approaches to litigation and to alternative dispute resolution.

-Shortly after the first Housing Disrepair Protocol was published, he concluded that tenants should be directed to alternative dispute resolution rather than instructing lawyers to pursue the steps set out in the Housing Conditions Protocol and going to court.
+Shortly after the first Housing Disrepair (now Housing Conditions’) Protocol was published, he concluded that tenants should be directed to alternative dispute resolution rather than instructing lawyers to pursue the steps set out in the Housing Conditions Protocol and going to court.

 This approach has saved his clients very substantial sums in legal costs, which in turn has benefited the tenants of those landlords.
 He wants to share the method with all landlords, with the aim of reducing the number of these claims and helping others to do the same.